AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: AssertFlip

 \subsection{Test Refinement Loop}

 Generated tests often fail to execute correctly on the first attempt.
 This could be due to a variety of reasons: missing imports, incorrect assumptions, setup errors, or subtle misunderstandings of the code.
-Rather than discarding these tests, \textsc{\assertFlip} enters a \textit{refinement loop}.
+Rather than discarding these tests, \textsc{AssertFlip}\ enters a \textit{refinement loop}.
 In this loop, we prompt the LLM to revise the test based on the precise \textit{error message} that occurred during execution.
-This loop can repeat multiple times.
-As long as the test is making progress (e.g., different errors are appearing), we continue refining it.
+As long as the test is making progress (e.g., different errors are appearing), we continue refining it, up to a maximum of ten iterations.
+If a valid passing test is still not produced within this limit, the process moves to the regeneration and improved planning phase described in Section~\ref{sec:regeneration}.
 This iterative strategy often allows the LLM to fix import paths, correct argument usage, or add missing test setup, without losing the structure of the originally generated test.
 An example of the prompt used during refinement is shown in Figure~\ref{fig:error-prompt}.